About the event

 How do I listen to the podcasts?

-Every day on your supporter page between 18-22nd October a new podcast will appear for you to download a listen to.
+From the 13th October, our new podcast series will launch on the website.
 Why not head out for a walk and listen to the latest edition.

 About the event

 We recommend using the Strava app to track your walks.
 Strava can be linked with your supporter page after you register so you can share your progress with your friends and family.
 If you cannot do this then you can manually add your completed miles to your page by logging on to your supporter page from the 13th October.

 Strava is an app that allows you to track your athletic activity using a compatible GPS device and then upload your activity to your Strava account from the device directly.

 How do I link my page with Strava?

 If you have a Strava account, you can now track your workouts on your Every Step Counts fundraising page!